GoBeromsu/Summer-Internship-Preassignment/README.md

 It is necessary to generate multiple maps to observe the relationship between the change in the ratio of each block type and the generation time.
 The **proportion within the total** may be more important than the actual number of block types.

-The following directories contain the analysis scripts and output data:
+The following locations contain the analysis script and output data:

-- `analysis/block_ratio`
+- `analysis/block_ratio.py`
 - `outputs/block_ratio`

 #### Setup